prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 If you know what you're looking for, you can find some great prebuilt alternatives.

-Can you built a budget prebuilt gaming pc?
+Can you build a budget prebuilt gaming pc?

 The answer is yes.